How to set up Mac for games [Tips from real gamers]

 To optimize the display for gaming on Mac, you need to take care of the following settings in your Mac’s System Settings (Apple menu ➙ System Settings ➙ Displays):

-Tip: If you’re going to play on Mac with Retina display, try Low Resolution mode from the game settings for a noticeable boost in gaming performance: game resolution will be cut in half making virtually everything else faster, while the default setting of your pixel-dense Retina displays will compensate for the picture quality.
+If you’re going to play on a Mac with a Retina display, try Low Resolution mode from the game settings for a noticeable boost in gaming performance: game resolution will be cut in half, making virtually everything else faster, while the default setting of your pixel-dense Retina displays will compensate for the picture quality.

 For quicker access to monitor settings directly from your menu bar, try One Switch or DisplayBuddy (to control external monitors).